-How will a confirmed coronavirus case on site be handled?
+How will a confirmed coronavirus (COVID-19) case on-site be handled?

-The necessary steps to ensure the site is safe and cleaned and other necessary steps outlined in the COVIDSafe Plan will be followed if a worker tests positive to coronavirus.
+The necessary steps to ensure the site is safe and cleaned and other necessary steps outlined in the COVIDSafe Plan will be followed if a worker tests positive to coronavirus (COVID-19).

-The owners corporation should inform Cladding Safety Victoria immediately if a building occupant tests positive to coronavirus.
+The owners corporation should inform Cladding Safety Victoria immediately if a building occupant tests positive to coronavirus (COVID-19).

 Where can I find more information?